CryptoLions/TX-test-sender/README.md

 - Stake more in CPU bandwidth
 - run start.sh

+All failed transactions will be saved to log.

 # Dependencies
 apt install bc
 apt install jq

-All failed transactions will be saved to log.
+# Config

 config.json parametrs